bglowniak/LumberBot/README.md

 Clear out all messages in the channel of invocation

 ## WZ API Authentication
-Authentication was originally done by first sending a GET request to the Call of Duty login page to set an XSRF token that would be used in subsequent API requests.
+The first step of authentication is to send a GET request to the Call of Duty login page to set an XSRF token that is used in subsequent API requests.
-Warzone API Authentication Reference: https://github.com/sdiepend/cod_api (used device_id method)
-Warzone API Endpoint Reference: https://github.com/Lierrmm/Node-CallOfDuty/blob/master/index.js

-A few months ago, Activision added a Captcha to the login, presumably to prevent tools like this from accessing their APIs.
+After this, the original method was to send a POST request with username and password to the site login.
+Upon success, this would set a few required cookies that would be used to authenticate any API requests.
+In 2021, Activision added a reCaptcha to the login, presumably to prevent tools like this from accessing their APIs.
 I have a hacky workaround that keeps this working - if you are building a similar project reach out to me and I can share the details.
+I was also looking into a method using Selenium and 2captcha to bypass the captcha and login programmatically, but I may or may not pursue it.